AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/1 Initial Set-up/bring-up-rb5.md

   sudo apt-get install android-tools-adb android-tools-fastboot
   ```

-b) Download the Qualcomm Robotics SDK Manager from [here](https://www.thundercomm.com/product/qualcomm-robotics-rb5-development-kit/#sdk-manager)
+b) Download the Qualcomm Robotics SDK Manager from [here](https://www.thundercomm.com/product/qualcomm-robotics-rb5-development-kit/#sdk-manager).
+You will need to create an account for this.

 c) The download should be a Zip file that contains the SDK Manager installation package and a Readme file.
 Follow the instructions in the Readme file to install the prerequisites.

 d) Install the SDK manager on the Linux workstation.
 Refer to the process given as step 2 in the following [link](https://developer.qualcomm.com/qualcomm-robotics-rb5-kit/quick-start-guide/qualcomm_robotics_rb5_development_kit_bring_up/download-and-install-the-SDK-manager)

-e) Before running the SDK manager, if you are using a Linux workstation, run the following command in the Terminal:
+e) __Before running the SDK manager, if you are using a Linux workstation, run the following command in the Terminal__:
 ```
 sudo systemctl stop ModemManager
 ```